How to Get a Business Visa?

-If you need to travel to the United States for business purposes, you will need to obtain a business (B-1) visa prior to doing so.
+If you need to travel to the United States for business purposes, you will need to obtain a business (B-1) visa before doing so.
 You will likely qualify for the business visa if you’re visiting the United States to meet with business associates, to settle a contract, or to attend an educational, business, or scientific conference.
-Sometimes, the B-1 visa is issued with the B-2 visa, which is for recreational purposes.
+Sometimes, the B-1 visa is issued with the B-2 visa for recreational purposes.
 Here are a few tips that will help you get a business visa.

 Visa Application Process